zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 The operational performance indicators provide a clear overview of supply chain efficiency:

-- Stock Availability (48.40%) indicates more than half products are not available , suggesting risks of stockouts , loss sales and the need for improved inventory planning.
+- Stock Availability (48.40%) More than 50% of products are not available.
+It indicates risks of stockouts, loss of sales and the need for improved inventory planning.

-- Lead Time (16 days) reflects the overall time required from supplier to delivery.
-This duration highlights opportunities to optimize supplier coordination and internal processing.
+- Lead Time (16 days) represents the total time from supplier to delivery.
+This period shows opportunities for better supplier coordination & internal processing.

-- Total Supply Chain Cost represents the overall operational expenses.
-Monitoring this KPI is essential to control logistics and production costs while maintaining service levels.
+- Total Supply Chain Cost Total operating cost.
+This KPI is a must-watch to keep logistics and production costs in check and service levels up.

-- Defect Rate (2.28%) shows a relatively low percentage of defective products, indicating acceptable quality performance, though continuous improvement is still recommended.
+- The Defect Rate (2.28%) demonstrates that the percentage of defective products is relatively low and the quality performance is acceptable.
+However, continuous improvement is still recommended.

 Inventory performance varies significantly across categories.
-Skincare achieves the highest inventory turnover, confirming strong demand and efficient stock movement, but it may also face stock availability risks due to high consumption.
-Cosmetics shows the lowest turnover, indicating slower-moving inventory and potential overstock issues, while Haircare remains moderate but affected by overproduction.
+Skincare has the highest inventory turnover, indicating strong demand and fast stock movement.
+However, with overall stock availability at only 48.4%, its fast-moving inventory may increase the risk of stockouts, making timely replenishment essential.
+Cosmetics has the lowest inventory turnover, suggesting slower-moving inventory and a potential risk of excess stock.
+Haircare shows moderate inventory turnover, indicating an opportunity to better align inventory levels with demand

-From a logistics perspective, Carrier B stands out as the most expensive option, while Carrier A offers the lowest cost.
-However, when considering delivery performance, Carrier B provides the fastest shipping times, highlighting a trade-off between cost and speed.
+From a logistics perspective, Carrier B is the most expensive logistics wise and Carrier A is the cheapest.
+Carrier B is fastest in terms of delivery performance, but it’s also the most expensive.
+It’s a trade-off between cost and speed

-The stock availability analysis shows that Skincare has the highest availability, indicating better inventory coverage and lower risk of stockouts.
-Haircare follows with a moderate level of availability, suggesting relatively balanced inventory management.
-In contrast, Cosmetics records the lowest availability, which may lead to higher stockout risks and indicates a need for improved replenishment planning to meet demand effectively.

-Shipping time analysis reveals that transportation mode plays a key role in delivery performance.
-Road transport is generally the fastest, while sea and rail are slower, especially for certain carriers.
-This suggests that optimizing both carrier selection and transportation mode is essential for improving delivery efficiency.

 Finally, defect rate analysis indicates that Skincare and Haircare have higher defect levels compared to Cosmetics, which may impact customer satisfaction and increase operational costs, especially in high-volume categories like Skincare.